IBM-Cloud/get-started-java/README.md

   - Continue the wizard with default options to Finish

 4. Run your application locally on Liberty:
-  - Right click on the `JavaHelloWorldApp` sample and select `Run As` -> `Run on Server` option
+  - Right click on the `GetStartedJava` sample and select `Run As` -> `Run on Server` option
   - Find and select the localhost Liberty server and press `Finish`
-  - In a few seconds, your application should be running at http://localhost:9080/JavaHelloWorldApp/
+  - In a few seconds, your application should be running at http://localhost:9080/GetStartedJava/

 5. Create a {{site.data.keyword.Bluemix_notm}} server definition:
   - In the `Servers` view, right-click -> `New` -> `Server`